chef-boneyard/chef-fundamentals/slides/getting-started/01_slide.md

     % sudo gem install chef

-# Where it that simple...
+# Were it that simple...

 For some platforms, getting the required versions of Ruby and RubyGems for Chef is not trivial.